-Do you suffer from Psoriasis and not sure why?
-Read below how Functional Medicine can help you.
+Do you suffer from Psoriasis and you’re not sure why?
+Read below how Functional Medicine may be able to help you.

 Psoriasis is a common skin condition that can occur at any age and affects both males and females equally.
 It often runs in families and is thought to have a genetic basis.
 The disease itself is caused by a change in skin cell turnover.
 It’s not contagious and cannot be transferred from one part of the body to another.